Challenges to decisions of England and Wales magistrates' courts: Judicial review

 An application for judicial review may be made on the grounds that the magistrates' court has exceeded its powers by making an error of law, acting outside of its jurisdiction or breached natural justice.
 Applications may be made against convictions or sentence, but judicial review of sentence will rarely be appropriate.

 An application for judicial review may be made promptly and not later than three months after the decision of the magistrates' court of which the applicant complains.

 Where the magistrates' court has acted outside of its powers, the High Court may grant quashing orders, mandatory orders and prohibiting orders.
 These orders are discretionary and may be refused in the interests of justice.

 Appeal by way of case stated should be the ordinary method of challenge where it is alleged there has been an error of law.
 Judicial review should not be used to evade the 21-day time limit.
 Judicial review is more appropriate where there is an issue of fact which may have to be raised and decided and which the Justices cannot have decided for themselves.

 Appeal from the magistrates' courts in family matters

-Provisions contained within the Access to Justice Act 1999 (Destination of Appeals) (Family Proceedings) Order 2009 s.4 insert s.111A into the Magistrates' Court Act 1980.
+Provisions contained within the Access to Justice Act 1999 (Destination of Appeals) (Family Proceedings) Order 2009 s.4 insert s.111A into the Magistrates' Courts Act 1980.
 This section dictates that: